Chapter 4

 Let us notice the following verses,

-33 The Jews did not understand.
-They prided themselves on the fact that they were Abrahams descendants, and because of this believed that they were Gods chosen people.
-In addition, they were diligent to the services of the Temple and hence felt that they complied with the required religious commands.
+33 … The Jews did not understand.
+They prided themselves on the fact that they were Abraham’s descendants, and because of this they believed they were God’s chosen people.
+In addition, they were very diligent to comply with the services of the Temple and hence believed they complied with the required religious commands.
 Consequently, they could not understand what they were enslaved to.
-Well, the same could very well be true with us.
-Namely, we could be thinking that I was raised in and belong to a Christian family, I regularly attend Church, "What do I need to be set free from?"
+The same could very well be true with us.
+Namely, we could be thinking that I was raised in and belong to a Christian family.
+And/or I regularly attend Church and partake in various church activities, “What do I need to be set free from?”
 Well, Jesus tells us in the next verse,

-Thus we see that since the Pharisees and Sadducees prided themselves on their heritage.
+Thus we see that the Pharisees and Sadducees prided themselves on their heritage and the various religious works or services they were participating in.
 It is this pride that prevented them from preparing their heart to receive Jesus Christ.
-In other words they felt they had no reason or need to repent.
+In other words they felt they had no reason or need to repent or have a change of direction.

 A second reason why the Pharisees and Sadducees had a difficult time to accept the fact that they needed to repent was because,